 24. When baby flies in your arm, you are given an extender seat belt which you loop into your seatbelt then attach to baby.
 One thing I try to do is keep my seatbelt on even after the seatbelt signs come off.
 Make sure it is visible for the flight attendants as they will wake you and baby to ensure it’s on for your safety.

 25. We have made the decision to stay in apartments when we travel as a family.
 These give us more space than hotel rooms.
 We always look for ones with washing machines, outdoor space (balconies) and lifts.
 We tend to pack laundry tablets (1 per day).
 Most apartments will provide detergent but you may prefer your brand.
 When it is available I think it’s a kind gesture and scores highly with us.
 The serviced apartments we stayed in Montenegro on her first trip did our laundry as part of the service.
 Don’t get me wrong there are some amazing hotels which are family friendly.
 We like the space apartments provide as a opposed to a hotel room also washing baby bottles etc. in a bathroom didn’t appeal.
 Also pack sponges for washing baby bottles, microwaveable steriliser bags, and steriliser tablets.
-Remember if in an apartment you can go old school and boil your bottles if you need to minimise what you bring.
+Remember, in an apartment you can go old school and boil your bottles if you need to minimise what you bring.

 26. If I’m traveling alone with my child then I stay in a hotel.

-I appreciate this may sound a bit militant, it’s tried and tested.
+I appreciate this may all sound rather militant, it’s tried and tested.
 Will be adapted as she grows however this foundation works for us, on flights and international trains including Eurostar.
 Try to relax and do not be stressed as that will stress baby and then it goes downhill.
-If your child cries zone out the passengers and focus on calming your child.
+If your child cries, zone out the passengers and focus on calming your child.
 That’s all that matters.
 I think we tend to think of worst case scenarios and they never materialise.
 Through all the travels we had she only cried during the descent into LAX (about 5 minutes).
 She had barely slept the entire flight, was turbo charged, tired, and I later discovered, teething (her first) and we used oilbas oil (I’d imagine eucalyptus could do the same thing).
 Finally, if you can get the preflight drink take it or when the trolley goes down the aisle.
-You deserve it!
+You deserve it mama!
 Happy travels.